 The Indian Heritage Center, inspired by the Indian step wells, is four-storey tall on a narrow lane full of old shop-houses in Little India.
 You can browse through the permanent exhibit on Indians in Singapore and other displays.
 Not to forget the district is a hotbed for sumptuous food.
 Make a note of restaurants you can visit for delicious food.

 Little India Singapore Restaurants

 With several restaurants offering fantastic fare, you may be spoilt for choice.
 But here are some you must make it a point to eat at.
-The Banana Leaf Apolo that has been offering a hearty Indian meal served on a banana leaf for four decades now.
-The fish-head curry, chicken masala, biryanis and mutton are a must-try.
+The Banana Leaf Apolo has been offering a hearty Indian meal served on a banana leaf for four decades now.
+The fish-head curry, chicken masala, biryanis, and mutton are a must-try.

 Kamala Restaurant outside the Tekka Center is another place to check out.
 For authentic South Indian food from Tanjore check Komla Vilas -the oldest restaurant in Little India.
-Khansama Tandoori Restaurant is well-known for both its fantastic ambience and food.
+Khansama Tandoori Restaurant is well-known for both its fantastic ambiance and food.

 Kababs and Curries, the rooftop restaurant at the Mustafa Center Mall is a good place to try South and Central Asian food in Singapore.
 Try eating Mustard for Bengali fare or Jaggi’s for North Indian food.
 If you are full, maybe you can check out a few places to do a little bit of retail therapy.

-Little India’s Serangoon Road is full of jewellery stores, old-style Indian tailors, high-end fashion stores, fresh produce stands, and ancient curry houses.
+Little India’s Serangoon Road is full of jewelry stores, old-style Indian tailors, high-end fashion stores, fresh produce stands, and ancient curry houses.
 The best time to shop here is morning or evening.
 The Mustafa Center is open all day.
 City Square Mall is an eco-friendly mall that has a large park inside.
 You can shop at one of the 200 outlets, check out the games arcade, eat or walk around the park.